-If you would like to find out more about creative writing, including the Creative Writing minor, you may contact Dr. Catherine Pierce (cp341@msstate.edu) or Dr. Michael Kardos (mpk36@msstate.edu), Co-Directors of the Creative Writing Program in the English Department.
+If you would like to find out more about creative writing, including the Creative Writing minor, you may contact Ms. Becky Hagenston (bhagenston@english.msstate.edu, Lee 2006).

-If you would like to find out more about the Film minor, you may contact Dr. Andrea Spain at aspain@english.msstate.edu or in Lee 2515.
+If you would like to find out more about the Film minor, you may contact Dr. Andrea Spain at aspain@english.msstate.edu or in Lee 2506.

-If you would like to find out more about the TESOL certificate, you may contact Dr. Megan Smith.
+If you would like to find out more about the TESOL minor, you may contact Dr. Megan Smith.
 Her office is Lee 2502, and you can reach her by e-mail at ms4004@msstate.edu.